cplain/cplain.github.io/_posts/2015-09-25-google-tag-manager.markdown

 &nbsp;

-So today, now that [we are familiar with GTM][Part 1], we will setting up out own GTM container and hooking it up to GA!
-This is the heaviest article in the series by far, but most of this is images so you can see what is going on.

-&nbsp;

 ---

 ## Lets get started

-&nbsp;

-###The Plan

-&nbsp;

 Before we go charging headfirst into everything lets first stop and go over what we will be doing.